johnkerl/miller/go/README.md

 * Miller's `absent` type is like Javascript's `undefined` -- it's for times when there is no such key, as in a DSL expression `$out = $foo` when the input record is `$x=3,y=4` -- there is no `$foo` so `$foo` has `absent` type.
 * Miller's `void` type is like Javascript's `null` -- it's for times when there is a key with no value, as in `$out = $x` when the input record is `$x=,$y=4`.
 * Miller's `error` type is for things like doing type-uncoerced addition of strings.
+* Miller's number handling makes auto-overflow from int to float transparent, while preserving the possibility of 64-bit bitwise arithmetic.
+  * This is different from JavaScript, which has only double-precision floats and thus no support for 64-bit numbers (note however that there is now [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
+  * This is also different from C and Go, wherein casts are necessary -- without which int arithmetic overflows.
+  * See also [here](http://johnkerl.org/miller/doc/reference.html#Arithmetic) for the semantics of Miller arithmetic, which the `Mlrval` class implements.